vashman/streamlog/doc/proposal.md

 4 Impact On the Standard
 ==========================================================================
+* Two additoanl headers called loglevel and logger.
+* Additon of one new type called loglvel_type.

 5 Desgin Decisions
 ==========================================================================
 1 log levels
 --------------------------------------------------------------------------
-* instance of a class
+* instance of a class is a loglevel
+* Log levels are compared and expressed relative to other log levels.
+* copy ctor / multiple instance of same level
 * indiviual level activation / deactivation
 * global log levels

-Log levels are class instances that provide access to them selves and global log levels.
-Log levels are compared and expressed relative to other log levels.
-Levels may be copy constructed in order to more than one equivilent instance of the same level.
+* disable at complie time

 ### 1 Distinct log levels
 Every log level created is distinct to the ones before it, such that any